 All courses in the Department of Geological Sciences require laboratory and/or field work and include both practical and written examinations, with the exception of the Field Studies papers, which are assessed only on practical assignments.
-GEOL 111 and GEOL 112 are the core introductory papers and it is advisable to complete these, even where substitution of GEOL 113 has been allowed for 200-level.
-Passes in both GEOL 230 and GEOL 231 field papers, plus 44 other points from GEOL 200-level, are prerequisites for the advanced field papers GEOL 351 and 352.
+Students intending to major in Geology should complete both GEOL 111 and GEOL 112 as the core introductory papers.
+Passes in both GEOL 240 and GEOL 241, plus 45 points from other GEOL 200-level, are prerequisites for the advanced field papers GEOL 351 and GEOL 352.

-Note that GEOL 351 and 352 (or attainment of a previous pass in GEOL 329, or GEOL 330) are required for entry to postgraduate courses.
-Students intending to proceed to BSc(Hons) in Geology or Engineering Geology, PGDipSc in Geology, PGDipEngGeol, or MSc in Geology or Engineering Geology, must also have a minimum of an additional 56 points in Geology at 300-level and 84 are recommended.
-At least 18 points of MATH 100-level, or a demonstrably equivalent standard in Mathematics, are a prerequisite for entry to ENGE 400-level.
+Note that GEOL 351 and GEOL 352 are required for entry into postgraduate courses.
+Students intending to proceed to BSc(Hons) in Geology or Engineering Geology, PGDipSc in Geology, PGDipEngGeol, or MSc in Geology or Engineering Geology, must also have a minimum of an additional 56 points in Geology at 300 level and 84 are recommended.
+At least 15 points of MATH 100-level, or a demonstrably equivalent standard in Mathematics, are a prerequisite for entry to ENGE 400-level.